alignment-research-center/heuristic-hafnian/README.md

 # Heuristic hafnian estimation

+Code related to the paper: [**Towards a Law of Iterated Expectations for Heuristic Estimators**](https://arxiv.org/abs/2410.01290)

-Utilities for calculating heuristic estimates of permanents and hafnians.
+This repo contains utilities for calculating heuristic estimates of permanents and hafnians, as well as a script for estimating OLS regression coefficients over different distributions.

 Estimators: